-Candidates may contact the office of the Director of Certification during the clinical teaching semester for state certification procedures.
+Candidates may contact the office of the Director of Certification during the clinical teaching semester for questions regarding the state certification procedures.
 When the candidate has met all requirements and submitted all fees, the School of Education will recommend the candidate for certification to the Texas Education Agency.